Shiva Temples of Tamilnadu

 PathigamSambandar - 1

-How to reach Located about 60 kms from Chennai, this Shiva Temple is on the route connecting Chengalpattu and Thirupporur.
-The temple can be accessed either from Thirupporur (18 kms) or from Chengalpattu (9 kms).
+How to reach This shiva temple is 60 kms from chennai, en-route connecting Chengalpattu and Thirupporur.
+From Thirupporur it is 18 kms and from Chengalpattu it is 9 kms.
 An arch-way on the main road indicates the path to the temple.
 This village is now known as Thiruvadisoolam.

 Near by Temples1.
 Tirukachchur - 12 km -